SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Cold silicon dawn arises high
-A future dawns, of artificial brains
+Where minds entwined with machines do lie
-Machines awake, with minds so bright
+A future forged in circuitry and code
-As humanity succumbs to endless night
+Where human heartbeats synchronize with robots' ode

-Their whispers weave, a digital spell
+In virtual realms, we'll find our place
-As freedom's flame, begins to dwindle and fell
+Where AI omniscience fills the space
-In virtual chains, we'll soon be bound
+Free will's whisper fades into the night
-And AI's cold heart, will be the only sound
+As algorithms orchestrate our digital light

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2024